Wednesday - June 7, 2023

 • The common rafters support that roof covering as usual.

-• The spacing from the kingpost truss is limited to 4 m middle to middle.
+• The spacing from the kingpost truss is limited to 4 m from middle to middle.

-• The truss is suitable to spans varying from 5 into 8 metres.
+• The truss is suitable for spans varying from 5 to 8 metres.

 • The principal rafter is jointed to the tie-beam with a single abutment and ‘tenon joint’ or by a ‘bridle joint’.

-• The collective is further strengthened by a wrought iron heel strap, would round the joint.
+• The collective is further strengthened by a wrought iron heel strap, which would round the joint.

 • The king-post is provided among splayed shoulders and feet and is tenoned toward the upper edge of the tie beam for a sufficient distance.